frontenddogma/web-development-glossary/manuscript/n.md

 Ninety-Ninety Rule
 : A humorous aphorism attributed to Tom Cargill that states: “The first 90% of the code accounts for the first 90% of the development time.
 The remaining 10% of the code accounts for the other 90% of the development time.”
 This adds up to 180%, making an allusion to the notoriety of software development projects significantly over-running their schedules.&nbsp;[†](#w-ninety-ninety-rule)

+NIST
+: → National Institute of Standards and Technology

 Nmap
 : → Network Mapper